-You had surgery to get a new hip or knee joint while you were in the hospital.
+You had surgery to get a new knee joint.

-Below are some questions you may want to ask your doctor or nurse to help you take care of your new joint.
+Below are questions you may want to ask your health care provider to help you take care of your new joint.

 Will I have pain medicines when I go home?
 How should I take them?